The Sulcata Tortoise is the most popular species of pet tortoise in the world.

 Sulcata Tortoise Diet and Food Guide

 This tortoise is a herbivore.
-In the wild, they in a variety of grasses and other plants.
-This diet should be fed in captivity.
+In the wild, they eat a variety of grasses and other plants.
+The same diet should be fed in captivity.
 Ideally, they should receive many different kinds of greens.

 Many different flowers can be used to add some variety to their diet: